wonderbird/kata-gof-pattern-facade-windforecast/README.md

 3. Create an interface and associated class to transform m/s wind speed to beaufort.
 Use the table below as a reference.

-3. Use the [Bing Maps Find a Location by Query API](https://docs.microsoft.com/en-us/bingmaps/rest-services/locations/find-a-location-by-query) [[7](#ref-7)] to allow specifying the location of the forecast as a string describing the location (e.g. "Amsterdam NL")
+4. Use the [Bing Maps Find a Location by Query API](https://docs.microsoft.com/en-us/bingmaps/rest-services/locations/find-a-location-by-query) [[7](#ref-7)] to allow specifying the location of the forecast as a string describing the location (e.g. "Amsterdam NL")

-4. Create a Facade class `WindForecastService`.
-The method `GetWindForecast(string location, TimeSpan timeFromNow)` shall return the wind speed expected at the `location` at the time `now + timeFromNow`.
+5. Create a Facade class `WindForecastService`.
+The method `GetWindForecast(string location, TimeSpan timeFromNow)` shall return the wind speed in beaufort expected at the `location` at the time `now + timeFromNow`.

 ## Windspeed: m/s to beaufort conversion